Ilocano literature

 Ilocano literature or Iloko literature pertains to the literary works of writers of Ilocano ancestry regardless of the language used - be it Ilocano, English, Spanish or other foreign and Philippine languages.
-In Ilocano language, the terms "Iloko" and "Ilocano" are different.
-Generally, "Iloko" is the language while "Ilocano" refers to the people or the ethnicity of the people who speak the Iloko language.
+For writers of the Ilocano language, the terms "Iloko" and "Ilocano" are different.
+Arbitrarily, "Iloko" is the language while "Ilocano" refers to the people or the ethnicity of the people who speak the Iloko language.
+This distinction of terms however is impractical since a lot of native Ilocanos interchange them practically.

 Ilocano literature in the Philippines is one of several regional Philippine literatures.
 It is one of the most active tributaries to the general Philippine literature, next to Tagalog (Filipino) and Philippine Literature in English.

 History of Iloko literature

-Ilocanos are Austronesian-speaking people.
+Ilocanos are an Austronesian language-speaking people.
 Families and clans arrived by viray or bilog, meaning "boat".
 The term Ilokano originates from i-, "from", and looc, "cove or bay", thus "people of the bay."
-Ilokanos also refer to themselves as Samtoy, a contraction from the Ilokano phrase sao mi ditoy, "our language here".
+Ilokanos also refer to themselves as Samtoy, a contraction from the Ilokano phrase "sao mi ditoy", meaning "our language here".